nicholasconnors/docs-test/README.md

 `pip install markdown-include` Lets you include markdown files in other markdown files to reduce copy-pasting

+`pip install mkdocs-jupyter` Lets you include Jupyter notebooks as pages

 Alternative theme
 `pip install mkdocs-material`